Jeevesh28/Intelligent-Bistro/README.md

 Covers `priceForSize` (S/M/L deltas, zero floor, unknown size), `priceForModifiers` (priced + free + negative deltas), `computeUnitPrice`, `applyCartAction` for every action type including line-merging by `itemId+modifiers+size` and re-pricing on `update_line`, `parseToolInput` valid/invalid shapes, `parseSuggestion` reason-length enforcement.

-Networking, UI, and AI eval are intentionally out of the test scope — the pure-logic suite gives confidence in the correctness-critical core; the rest is faster verified manually + via Loom.

 **Menu-preview image verifier** — [tools/menu-preview.html](tools/menu-preview.html).
 Open in any browser while the backend is running.
 It fetches `/menu`, renders every dish with photo + dimensions + URL, flags 404s with a red "load failed" badge, and lets you mark any image as "Wrong" for a copy-pasteable replacement list.
 Built because hand-curating 33 image URLs is error-prone — turned a 30-minute audit into ~5 minutes.

 **Smoke prompts for the AI**